inoryy/inoryy.github.io/content/project/reaver-drl.md

 date = 2018-01-05

 # Project title.
-title = "Reaver: StarCraft II Deep Reinforcement Learning Agent"
+title = "Reaver: StarCraft II Deep Reinforcement Learning"

 # Project summary to display on homepage.
-summary = "Modular DRL framework with a focus on StarCraft II.
+summary = "Modular DRL framework with a focus on StarCraft II, following in DeepMind's footsteps, replicating results.
 Created with performance, extensibility, and reproducibility in mind.</br>Works with Gym, Atari, and MuJoCo as well."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "reaver.png"